vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 There are two important things to do when creating the columns.

 For the `ArticleText` column, we enable [*Enhanced rich text* ](https://support.microsoft.com/en-us/office/edit-a-rich-text-list-column-6ba62e7e-ee63-4716-9f95-f626770c3fff).
+That way, we support advanced formatting features for our articles.

 ![image](/assets/2025-06-29/040.png)

 For the `Media` [lookup column](https://support.microsoft.com/en-us/office/create-list-relationships-by-using-lookup-columns-80a3e0a6-8016-41fb-ad09-8bf16d490632), we set the source to `CompanyNewsMedia.MediaID` (the `MediaID` column of our image document library).

-2. The media column is a Lookup column that refers to the document library we created earlier.
-The MediaID column is used for easier handling and finding the right files.

 ![image](/assets/2025-06-29/050.png)

-Here's the list with some sample data.
-The article text can contain rich formatting.
+Here's our list with some example data.
+You can see how we're able to use bold text, because we enabled *enhanced rich text*.

 ![image](/assets/2025-06-29/060.png)